Lyamir/flask-todo-list/README.md

-# Todo List REST API
+# To-do List REST API

-This REST API is a Todo List using the Flask web framework for Python
+This REST API is a To-do List using the Flask web framework for Python